 It is a historic number: 196 states agreed on shared global climate treaty at the world climate conference in Paris.
 This means that more countries than ever before want to take responsibility for the environment and help to limit global warming to a maximum of 2 degrees centigrade.
 But which measures will help us to reach this target?
-A central element of any national climate protection programme – as the German Federal Minister for the Environment, Dr Barbara Hendricks also states – is the establishment of efficient waste management.
+A central element of any national climate protection programme is the establishment of efficient waste management.
 This is where the business model of the ALBA Group comes into play.

 The Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT has now been investigating the impact that the recycling activities carried out by the ALBA Group have on the environment for several years.
 We are now able to provide comprehensive evidence of the amount of raw materials saved by our recycling activities compared to primary production.
 A special methodology was developed especially for this new approach.